Open-Dataplatform/datacatalog-backend/README.md

 #### Identity Provider
 Since we use the standardized OAuth2.0/OpenId Connect flow, you just have to configure the OAuth section in the appsettings.json to your choice of Identity Provider.
-The only requirement is that the identity provider is able to provide a role claim which you should configure the name of within the Roles section in appsettings.json.
+The only requirement is that the identity provider is able to provide role claims with the values of:
+- User
+- DataSteward
+- Admin

 ### Migrations and Seeding
 Generating and applying database migrations are handled by EF Core.
 The history is located at [src/DataCatalog.Data/](src/DataCatalog.Data/Migrations).